JDSDigital/mochila/README.md

 ## Content

+Mochila is a Website with resources for Web Developers.
 We are focusing on 4 main categories:

 * Front-end.
 * Back-End.